bytex-solutions/snamp/docs/performance.md

 > Many modern CPUs support simultaneous multi-threading (SMT) when one physical CPU core may process two (or more) threads in parallel.
 In this case, `number of cores` means number of logical cores.

 ## Thread pool size
-> It is possible to configure internal thread pool of some resource adapters and connectors.
+> It is possible to configure internal thread pool of some gateways and resource connectors.
 See [Configuration](configuration.md) for more information about thread pool configuration parameters.

 Optimal max thread pool size should be equal to ![](http://latex.codecogs.com/gif.latex?S=1.5\times&space;k).
 Each thread might be used as a separated channel for handling requests.